raylaz1228/Challenges/README.md

 The project will automatically create a database, the required tables and indexes along with test data using a utility called Liquibase.
 If you want to try out the react app, you would require node js and npm installed on your machine.
 ## Backend API
 The url to hit the backend is `http://localhost:8080/users`.
-This API takes 2 optional parameters.
+This API takes 4 optional parameters namely sortBy, filter, start and limit.
-Its sortBy and filter.
 Valid options for sortBy are name and age.
 If you want descending order, simply specify a `-` in front of the sort type as in `-name` or `-age`.
 The filter param is a key value pair.
 Here are some example of API variation:

 The Junit test cases are within the same directory as the controller and file is named `UserRestControllerTest.java`